 CTCMA (College of Traditional Chinese Medicine Practitioners and Acupuncturists),

-Naturopathic Physicians in BC are not considered specialists, however, many choose to concentrate in more specific modalities and areas that interest them.
-Although she has all naturopathic modalities at her disposal, Dr. Olena has long-standing interest in Asian Medicine ie. acupuncture, herbs, nutrition), Botanical Medicine and Energy Medicine (homeopathy, etc), and enjoys working in the areas of chronic pain, autoimmune disorders/immune deficiencies, hormones, oncology, and pediatrics special needs such ADHD and Autism.
+Although she has all naturopathic modalities at her disposal, Dr. Olena has long-standing interest in Traditional Chinese Medicine ie. acupuncture, herbs, nutrition), Botanical Medicine, Energy Medicine (homeopathy, etc), Counselling, and enjoys working in the areas of chronic pain, autoimmune disorders/immune deficiencies, hormones, digestive health, end-of-life care and trauma.

 First Do No Harm (Primum Non Nocere)

 Naturopathic Doctors (NDs) will always choose therapies/modalities and remedies that are safe and effective.
 The goal is to improve the state of your health and minimize any harmful side effects.

 Utilize the Healing Power of Nature (Vis Medicatrix Naturae)